Tronsave MCP Testnet

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

-tronsave_list_extendable_delegatesExtendable DelegatesCInspect
+tronsave_list_extendable_delegatesExtendable DelegatesCRead-onlyIdempotentInspect

-Read-only: lists extendable delegate candidates for a receiver and resourceType (ENERGY|BANDWIDTH); optional suggestData scores an extend-and-buy scenario.
-Does not create orders or change on-chain state.
+List extendable delegate candidates for a receiver and resourceType (ENERGY|BANDWIDTH).
+Optional suggestData scores an extend-and-buy scenario for planning purposes.
+Read-only; does NOT create orders or change on-chain state.
 Works without mcp-session-id; when a session is present, auth is forwarded so results can reflect the logged-in account where supported.
-Input and output field meanings are documented on the schemas.
+NOTE: this is GraphQL market data for discovery only.
+To actually submit an extension, use tronsave_internal_create_extend_request with extendData from the authenticated REST POST /v2/get-extendable-delegates (payload shape differs from this GraphQL response).

 | Name | Required | Description | Default |